Key Takeaway

 GLP-1 side effects are primarily gastrointestinal.
 They tend to be worst during dose increases and improve as the body adjusts.
 The slow titration schedule) starting at a low dose and increasing gradually (specifically minimizes these effects.

-Phentermine side effects (most common): - Increased heart rate - Elevated blood pressure - Insomnia - Dry mouth - Restlessness and anxiety - Headaches - Dizziness
+Phentermine side effects (most common): - Increased heart rate - improved blood pressure - Insomnia - Dry mouth - Restlessness and anxiety - Headaches - Dizziness

 Phentermine side effects reflect its stimulant nature.
-The cardiovascular effects (elevated heart rate and blood pressure) are the primary safety concern and the main reason phentermine is limited to short-term use.
+The cardiovascular effects (improved heart rate and blood pressure) are the primary safety concern and the main reason phentermine is limited to short-term use.

-Serious risk differences: Phentermine is not recommended for people with heart disease, uncontrolled high blood pressure, hyperthyroidism, or a history of substance use disorder.
+Serious risk differences: Phentermine isn't recommended for people with heart disease, uncontrolled high blood pressure, hyperthyroidism, or a history of substance use disorder.
 It has abuse potential and is classified as a Schedule IV controlled substance.

 GLP-1 medications carry warnings about thyroid C-cell tumors (from animal studies), pancreatitis, and gallbladder problems.
-They are not controlled substances and have no known abuse potential.
+They aren't controlled substances and have no known abuse potential.

 Duration of Use: Short-Term vs Long-Term